By: Susan Dugdale | Last modified: 04-30-2021

-Some storytelling setups, (the way you lead in, or introduce a story as part of a speech), are much more successful
+Some storytelling setups, (the way you lead in, or introduce a story as part of a speech), are much more successful than others.

-every word.
-The worst will have turned their ears off as fast as if you'd flicked a switch.
+Get it wrong and your audience will have turned their ears off as fast as if you'd flicked a switch.

-The best storytelling setups sneak up on an audience capturing their
+The best story telling setups sneak up on an audience capturing their

 attention before they've had an opportunity to zone out.
 They do it without fanfare.
 The drums do not beat loudly.
 The trumpets do not herald

-The problem is that they give the audience a chance to pit themselves against you.
+The problem is that they give your audience a chance to pit themselves against you.
 Fortunately that's not usually out loud.
 So they're not shouting back at you.

-While some people don't want to listen to "make believe" and many more don't want to be told something is funny before they experience the funniness for themselves.
+While some people don't want to listen to "make believe", many more don't want to be told something is funny before they experience the funniness for themselves.
 They want to make up their own minds about what is amusing and what is not.
 (Thank you very much.
 Please don't waste my time!)

-"Have you heard the one about ... ?" as an opener sets your story up as a yarn or joke that is going the rounds.
+Using "Have you heard the one about ... ?" as an opener sets your story up as a yarn or a joke that is going the rounds.

 "I heard a great joke the other day ..." fits into the same slot as the starter above with the added loaded inference that the word "joke" carries.
 This is funny.
 You will laugh.
+Because I say so.

 The last example, "I don't know whether I should tell you this ..." invites the response, "No, you shouldn't", in the mind of your audience before your story has begun.

 The ideal is an opener that doesn't appear to be one.
 It has the audience involved, listening attentively without pausing to consider whether they want to, or not.

-Even though it precedes the actual story, it does not set up the same resistance as the examples above.
+Even though it precedes the actual story, it does not create an opportunity for the same inner resistance as the examples above do.

 Openers actively engaging the

 audience's imagination are effective.
-They invite partnership - togetherness - a shared journey.
+They invite partnership, togetherness, a shared journey.

 Setting your story as part of your personal experience works well.
 These invite your audience to share an aspect of your life, to trust and to identify with you.